 I have two daughters.
-I want them to have equality in their impact on the world.
-Culturally women have been taught to make people feel more comfortable and at ease.
+I want them to have equality in their impact on the world and in their careers.
+Culturally women have been taught to make people feel comfortable and at ease.
 We can have trouble standing out, speaking up, being ambitious and strong.
-We undermine our thoughts and ideas with weak language.
+We can undermine our thoughts and ideas with weak language.

-Weak language is not taken as seriously.
-Unapologetic, direct communication will get our daughters farther in having influence.
+Weak language is not taken seriously.
+Unapologetic, direct communication will get us and our daughters farther in having influence.
 It begins with us, ladies.
 Let’s model strong language and not worry how our ideas are taken.
 They are our ideas.
 Let’s own them proudly.

 *my daughters (and daughter from another mother) and I, Lincoln City, Oregon*